lindenhutchinson/task_notifier/README.md

 WEBHOOK=<Your-Webhook-Url-Here>
 ```

-1. Now you can run **find_ontrack_updates.py**.
-This does the same thing as main.py and will require you to authorize via MFA the first time you run it.
+3. Now you can run **find_ontrack_updates.py**.
+This is similar to main.py but has error handling and logging (ideal for running on crontab).
+It will still require you to authorize via MFA the first time you run it.
 After the first run, your auth token is saved to a file and subsequent runs attempt to use that token rather than having to re-authorize with MFA.
-A log directory will also be created after the first run